TurboBP-YT/iOS-screen-time-passcode-hider/README.md

 1. Solve the algebra problems located in `unlock_challenge.txt` and write down your answers
 2. (Python) Run `unlock.py`
 3. (Python) Type your answers in and then press <kbd>enter</kbd>
+4. (Python) Enter the path to the encrypted passcode file (the default is `passcode_encrypted.txt`)
-4. (Python) If the answers are correct, the passcode shows up.
+5. (Python) If the answers are correct, the passcode shows up.